weaveworks/scope/site/installing.md

 - `k8s-service-type` - Kubernetes service type (for running Scope in Standalone mode), can be either `LoadBalancer` or `NodePort`, by default this is unspecifed (only internal access)

-If you wish to download the Scope manifest, you can use YAML version of the manifest, since it is easier to read, for example:
+To download the Scope manifest, use the YAML version of the manifest, since it is easier to read, for example:

 ```
 curl --silent --remote-name https://scope.weave.works/k8s-gen/weavescope.yaml
 ```

     kubectl create -f https://git.io/scope-k8s

-This runs a recent Scope image from the Docker Hub and will run a probe on every node and a single app.
+This runs a recent Scope image from the Docker Hub and will launch a probe onto every node as well as a single app.
 Once launched, Scope doesn’t require any other configuration and it also doesn’t depend on Weave Net.

 **Open Scope in Your Browser**